NathanCordeiro/Automatic-Garbage-Collector/Automatic Garbage Collector/readme.md

 - maxValues: The maximum number of values before triggering garbage collection.
 - heapStart, heapEnd, freePtr: Pointers managing the start, end, and current free space of the heap.

-6. Stack Operations:
+7. Stack Operations:
 To protect values from being collected, you use:
 ```c
 void pushValue(GCHeap* heap, GCValue* value);
 GCValue* popValue(GCHeap* heap);
 ```

-7. Garbage Collection:
+8. Garbage Collection:
 Garbage collection is triggered automatically when needed, but you can also call it manually:
 ```c
 void collectGarbage(GCHeap* heap);
 ```

-## Key Syntax Points:
+## Key Points:

 - All managed values are of type `GCValue*`.
-- You create values using `createIntValue` and `createPairValue`.
+- You create values using `createIntValue` and `createPairValue` and so on.
 - You access values by checking their type and then accessing the appropriate union member.
 - You protect values from collection by pushing them onto the stack with pushValue.
 - You let the garbage collector know you're done with a value by popping it from the stack with `popValue`.
+- Supports multiple data types like int, float, double, char, pair, enum, and union.
+- Mark-and-sweep algorithm for garbage collection.
+- Memory compaction to reduce fragmentation.
+- Type conversion functions for safe type casting.
+- Error handling for null pointers and invalid type conversions.

+## Memory Management:
+The garbage collector uses a mark-and-sweep algorithm with memory compaction:

+- Marking: All reachable objects are marked by traversing from the root set (stack).
+- Sweeping: Unmarked objects are freed.
+- Compaction: Live objects are moved to the beginning of the heap to reduce fragmentation.

+## Error Handling:
+The library includes functions for handling common errors:

+- `checkNullPointer`: Checks for null pointers.
+- `checkTypeConversion`: Validates type conversions.

 This design means that instead of using native C types directly, you're always working with `GCValue*` pointers.
 This allows the garbage collector to manage all the memory for you, but it does require you to use the provided functions to create and manipulate values.